-The Company will spend its existing working capital and seek to raise additional amounts as needed by way of equity financing or debt to carry out its planned corporate development and general administrative costs.
+The Company will seek to raise additional amounts as needed by way of equity financing or debt to carry out its planned corporate development and general administrative costs.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company's investment policy is to hold cash in interest-bearing bank accounts or highly liquid short-term interest-bearing investments with maturities of one year or less and which can be liquidated at any time without penalties.
 The Company is not subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products.
-There have been no changes to the Company's approach to capital management during the six months ended June 30, 2019.
+There have been no changes to the Company's approach to capital management during the nine months ended September 30, 2019.